pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 Add code just before the `set_y()` call which tests whether the `target_y` is too small, and if so, sets it to the minimum allowed value.
-“Too big” means less than `-120`.
+“Too small” means less than `-112`.

 **TODO: Or should we use `tgt = min(tgt, 120)` etc.?**